GoogleChrome/web.dev/src/site/content/en/reliable/broadcast-updates-guide/index.md

 ### Tinder {: #tinder }

-Tinder PWA uses [`workbox-window`](https://developers.google.com/web/tools/workbox/modules/workbox-window) to listen to important service worker lifecycle moments from the page (“installed”, “controlled” and “activated”).
+Tinder PWA uses [`workbox-window`](https://developers.google.com/web/tools/workbox/modules/workbox-window) to listen to important service worker lifecycle moments from the page ("installed", "controlled" and "activated").
 That way when a new service worker comes into play, it shows an **"Update Available"** banner, so that they can refresh the PWA and access the latest features:

 <figure class="w-figure">
   <img src="tinder-screenshot.png"
        width="650"
        alt="A screenshot of Tinder's webapp 'Update Available' functionality.">
-  <figcaption class="w-figcaption">In the Tinder PWA, the service worker tells the page that a new version is ready, and the page shows users a “Update Available” banner.</figcaption>
+  <figcaption class="w-figcaption">In the Tinder PWA, the service worker tells the page that a new version is ready, and the page shows users a "Update Available" banner.</figcaption>
 </figure>

 ### Squoosh {: #squoosh }

-In the [Squoosh PWA](https://squoosh.app/), when the service worker has cached all of the necessary assets to make it work offline, it sends a message to the page to show a “Ready to work offline” toast, letting the user know about the feature:
+In the [Squoosh PWA](https://squoosh.app/), when the service worker has cached all of the necessary assets to make it work offline, it sends a message to the page to show a "Ready to work offline" toast, letting the user know about the feature:

 <figure class="w-figure">
   <img src="squoosh-screenshot.png"
        width="550"
        alt="A screenshot of Squoosh webapp 'Ready to work offline' functionality.">
-  <figcaption class="w-figcaption">In the Squoosh PWA the service worker broadcasts an update to the page when cache is ready, and the page displays “Ready to work offline” toast.
+  <figcaption class="w-figcaption">In the Squoosh PWA the service worker broadcasts an update to the page when cache is ready, and the page displays "Ready to work offline" toast.
 </figcaption>
 </figure>